ericom-gideon/docs/docs/servers/how_to_create_a_coreos_server.md

 If you forgot to add an [SSH key](ssh_keys.md), you can do so at any time.

+## To add additional storage

+* Click on the Storage link against your CoreOS machine in the Ninefold portal
+* Use the New disk form to add a new disk
+* SSH onto your VM, and find /dev/xvdb (increment b by 1 letter for each additional volume)
+* To add additional disk to CoreOS or Docker, follow this CoreOS guide on [mounting storage](https://coreos.com/docs/cluster-management/setup/mounting-storage/).

-## Making something run on CoreOS
+## Doing something with CoreOS

-You've got a server running, but that's not much without getting something interesting up.
-There are many examples on the internet and we prefer to leave it to the experts, but we'll get you up with something worth making you cheer for.
+You've got a server running, but that's not much without doing something with it.
+There are many examples on the internet and we prefer to leave it to the experts, but we'll get you up and running with something that will make you cheer.

 We'll utilise fleet.
 Fleet is like a distributed init system.
-You interact with it in a simple and intuitive way by way of submitting, stopping and starting units via [fleetctl](https://coreos.com/docs/launching-containers/launching/fleet-using-the-client/).
+You interact with it in a simple and intuitive way by submitting, stopping and starting units via [fleetctl](https://coreos.com/docs/launching-containers/launching/fleet-using-the-client/).

 Fleetctl is a command that talks via API and helps you control executable units across your cluster.
 You can use _fleetctl_ on your Ninefold CoreOS server or you can run it from your local machine and control a remote cluster.

-`Note: you should run the same version of fleetctl on your local machine as you do on your server. fleetctl --version will help you pave the way.`
+`Note: you should run the same version of fleetctl on your local machine as you do on your server. fleetctl --version will help pave the way.`

 ### Install fleet on your local OSX (darwin) or linux (amd64) computer